oktupol/javascript-chess/README.md

 ### Continuing from here

+Complete the Pawn by implementing its diagonal capture move and its opening two-tile move.
 Implement some other chess pieces, or come up with your own pieces.
 Some challenges that I can think of are:

 - A piece type that can only jump into the corners of the board, regardless of where it is
 - A piece that can only move, when there is another piece adjacent to it